Reactor neutrino physics potentials of cryogenic pure-CsI crystal: Abstract

 \section{Abstract}

-The paper presents a world-leading scintillation light yield among inorganic crystals measured from a 0.5~kg pure-CsI detector operated at 77 Kelvin.
-Scintillation photons were detected by two 2-inch Hamamatsu SiPM arrays equipped with cryogenic front end electronics.
-Benefiting the light yield enhancement of pure-CsI at low temperatures and the high photon detection efficiency of SiPM, a light yield of 52.1 photoelectrons per keV energy deposit was obtained for X-rays and $\gamma$-rays with energies from 5.9~keV to 60~keV.
-Instrumental and physical effects in the light yield measurement is carefully analyzed.
+This paper presents a world-leading scintillation light yield among inorganic crystals measured from a 0.5~kg pure-CsI detector operated at 77 Kelvin.
+Scintillation photons were detected by two 2-inch Hamamatsu SiPM arrays equipped with cryogenic front-end electronics.
+Benefiting the light yield enhancement of pure-CsI at low temperatures and the high photon detection efficiency of SiPM, a light yield of 30.1 photoelectrons per keV energy deposit was obtained for X-rays and $\gamma$-rays with energies from 5.9~keV to 59.6~keV.
+Instrumental and physical effects in the light yield measurement are carefully analyzed.
 This is the first stable cryogenic operation of kg-scale pure-CsI crystal readout by SiPM arrays at liquid nitrogen temperatures for several days.
 The world-leading light yield opens a door for the usage of pure-CsI crystal in several fields, particularly in detecting the coherent elastic neutrino-nucleus scattering of reactor neutrinos.
-Potentials of using pure-CsI crystals in neutrino physics are discussed in the paper.
+The potential of using pure-CsI crystals in neutrino physics is discussed in the paper.